Skip to main content

 For the Canon Group, the safety and health of employees form the foundation of its business activities.
 The principle of its safety and health activities is "safety is essential for management."

-At the Canon Marketing Japan Group (hereafter, the "Canon MJ Group"), we adhere to this principle in engaging in health and safety activities for building a safe, comfortable work environment.
-At the same time, we advance initiatives to provide health support to our employees and realize health and productivity management based on the Health First principle set in the Canon Code of Conduct.
+Under this principle, the Canon Marketing Japan Group (hereinafter the "Canon MJ Group") engages in health and safety activities based on the broken windows theory,*1 guided by the key phrases "no safety, no work," and "no health, no happiness," in an effort to build a workplace environment that permits employees to work comfortably.
+At the same time, we advance initiatives to provide health support to our employees and realize health and productivity management*2 based on the "Health First" principle set in the Canon Code of Conduct.

 The broken windows theory is an environmental criminological theory developed in the United States, which states that crimes, including violent crimes, can be controlled by thoroughly controlling minor crimes.
 It was named based on the idea that "if a window in a building is broken and is left unrepaired, the rest of the windows will soon be broken."